 When it comes to skin, this means that using products with lemongrass on their ingredient list will likely help ward off skin infections and help skin issues caused by bacteria.
 The most common are acne — of course — folliculitis (inflamed hair follicles) and even cellulitis, a serious bacterial skin infection.

 “Additionally, it seems to have astringent properties that kind of help combat some of the oil,” says Jogi.
 These astringent properties help to shrink and constrict tissue — decreasing large pores and puffy skin — and because these are common for those experiencing acne, Jogi thinks it is best used in products such as toners and oils.
 Overall, it minimizes pores, limits secretion of oil and temporary firms the skin.

 However, it is important to note that you can definitely overdo it.
 “Anything that has astringent properties can strip the natural oil from the skin,” Jogi says.
 “If you’re using something with astringent properties, you’re going to want to pair it with a moisturizer to minimize the dryness and the irritation.”

-Something you should always be certain of is choosing products with pure lemongrass, as it’s been known to have additives to help preserve and enhance its taste or odor that could cause different reactions.
-Additionally, because it is a strong herb, it’s not best for sensitive skin, and a little goes a long way.
+Something you should always be certain of is choosing products with pure lemongrass, as it has been known to have additives to help preserve and enhance its taste or odor that could cause different reactions.
+Additionally, because it is a strong herb, it is not best for sensitive skin, and a little goes a long way.